 The evaluation team also examined racial equity with regard to members who actually received services (enrolled members) compared to all CIS members (all identified for services; Table V.3A.6).
-Compared to their representation of all CIS members, members who identified as White, Japanese, and Native Hawaiian were more likely to move into tenancy whereas American Indian/Alaska Native, Chinese, Black or African American, Samoan, "other", and unknown race were less likely to move into tenancy.
-Compared to their representation of all CIS members, members, members who identified as White were also more likely to move into pre-tenancy whereas those who identified as Other Pacific Islander, Black or African American, and unknown race were less likely to move into pre-tenancy.
+Compared to their representation of all CIS members, members who identified as White, Japanese, and Native Hawaiian were slightly more likely to move into tenancy whereas American Indian/Alaska Native, Chinese, Black or African American, Samoan, "other", and unknown race were slightly less likely to move into tenancy.
+For example, individuals who identified as Native Hawaiian comprised 19.5% of all CIS members and 23.0% of members in tenancy, while individuals who identified as "other" comprised 8.4% of all CIS members and 6.5% of members in tenancy.
+Compared to their representation of all CIS members, members who identified as White were also more likely to move into pre-tenancy whereas those who identified as Other Pacific Islander, Black or African American, and unknown race were less likely to move into pre-tenancy.
 These findings suggest that some racial groups are more or less likely to be outreached and to receive services once identified for CIS.
 Notably, CIS data is incomplete for individuals who identify as multiple races.
 For example, it appears that if an individual identifies as more than one race, the race that comes first in alphabetical order is the only race captured for that individual in MQD databases.
 This strategy for data reporting erases certain racial identities and obfuscates potential disparities associated with those identities.
 Thus, interpretation of this data should be made cautiously.